dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Other configuration

 This topic only pertains to *app configuration*.
-Other aspects of hosting ASP.NET Core apps are configured using configuration files not covered in this topic:
+Other aspects of running and hosting ASP.NET Core apps are configured using configuration files not covered in this topic:

 * *launch.json*/*launchSettings.json* are tooling configuration files for the Development environment, described:
   * In <xref:fundamentals/environments#development>.